online Mentorship program

 Anyone over the age of 18 can apply to the SIBs Mentorship Program.
 However, this is not an introductory program, mentees must have access to their own space and equipment.

 Although all are welcome to apply as mentees, the Mission Statement of SIBs prioritizes the participation of women, BIPOC folks, the AAPI community, LGBTQIA individuals, those with disabilities, and others who are historically underrepresented in the field.
 Minors are not eligible to apply at this time.
 This is a fully virtual mentorship program.

 Anyone over the age of 18 can apply to be a SIBs Mentor.
 Metalwork does not have to be your full time job as long as you have knowledge that will be valuable to a mentee.

-This is a virtual program so you will not be expected to host mentees in your work space.
+This is a virtual program, you will not be expected to host mentees in your work space.